-All SBU students, faculty and staff are eligible for participation.
+All SBU students, faculty and staff are eligible for participation with a Campus Recreation Membership.
 If you do not know enough people to form a complete team, come to the Department of Campus Recreation for more information and/or you can attend the Managers meeting of that sport and find a team as a free agent at the meeting.
 Individuals as well as teams are encouraged to participate in intramurals.
 Teams are usually formed from residence hall floors, Greek organizations, student organizations, and often simply groups of friends.

 Entry Forms & Roster Deadlines

 Pick up entry forms in the main lobby of the Sports Complex or at the Campus Recreation office, located in the basement of the Sports Complex.
-Regular season games are played Monday through Thursday from 6pm-11 pm, depending on the sport activity.
+Regular season games are played Monday -Thursday, 6 p.m. -11 p.m., depending on the sport activity.
 Office hours are Monday - Friday, 9 a.m. to 5 p.m.
-Rosters must be submitted by 5 p.m. on the deadline date for each sport activity.
+Rosters must be submitted by 5 p.m. by the deadline date for each sport activity.

 Intramural Team Manager

 The success of the Intramural Program at Stony Brook University is largely dependent upon the representatives who serve as team managers for each participating team.
 These individuals serve as the means of communication between their team and the Department of Campus Recreation.
 Each team is encouraged to select the best person to represent their team.

 - Attending (or sending a representative) the mandatory team manager's meeting.

 - Ensuring that all entries are submitted to the Department of Campus Recreation prior to the entry closing date for each sport.